richiebonilla/8PX/README.md

 Add breakpoints to the classes to add responsive margins and paddings
 - .mr-sm3     // margin-right: 24px; for breakpoints 'sm' and up

+The same values used at the end of classes can be used as variables in your SASS code to represent pixel values.
+This means you don't have to convert your grid values (4 grid spaces) to pixel values (32px) mentally if you want to use them in stylesheets.
+- $x10        // 80px
+- $x10u       // 84px

 # Full List of Available Classes
 *[bracketed] denotes available options for that spot in the class.*